 - Tennis (singles)

 To increase your levels of aerobic activity, first decide which activities you enjoy and look at your daily schedule to see where you can fit in these activities.
 If you're starting from little or no daily physical activity, check with your physician first and begin with five to 10 minutes per day.
 Increase your duration every week by 10-minute increments until you're up to 30 to 60 minutes most days of the week.
-For maximum cardiovascular health, try to engage in all your aerobic activity at one time.
-But if your schedule doesn't permit it, you can break up the physical activity throughout the day.

 As you develop your physical activity plan, remember nutrition is fundamental to your peak physical performance.
 To put in your best effort, you need carbohydrates, proteins, fats, vitamins, minerals and water.
 If you're highly active, you may need slightly more of some nutrients.
 Whatever your level of activity, maximize your performance by consuming a wide variety of foods and adequate calories.
 Consider working with a registered dietitian nutritionist to help design a nutrition plan that supports your active lifestyle.